abklein1/generation_y2k/README.md

 - Graph visualization of rooms can be hard to read due to overlapping labels
 - Graph visualization of rooms cannot handle dragging of connections/ allows connections to be moved
 - Initial staff assignment is not efficient and sometimes runs out of available teachers

+## Release 0.0.7

+- New system : Weather
+- Staff inspection for individual staff
+- Student inspection for individual students
+- AM and PM weather displayed in main view
+- Basic UI cleanup

 ## Release 0.0.6